genomicsclass/leanpub/manuscript/clt_and_t-distribution_exercises.md

     hist(avgs)
     qqnorm(avgs)qqline(avgs)
     ```
+A>

-    What is the average of the distribution of the sample average?
+A>    What is the average of the distribution of the sample average?
+A>
+A>

-10. What is the standard deviation of the distribution of sample averages?
+A>10.
+What is the standard deviation of the distribution of sample averages?
+A>
+A>

-11. According to the CLT, the answer to 9 should be the same as `mean(y)`.
+A>11.
+According to the CLT, the answer to 9 should be the same as `mean(y)`.
 You should be able to confirm that these two numbers are very close.
 Which of the following does the CLT tell us should be close to 10?
-  - A. `popsd(y)`
+A>  - A. `popsd(y)`
-  - B. `popsd(avgs)/sqrt(25)`
+A>  - B. `popsd(avgs)/sqrt(25)`
-  - C. `sqrt(25) / popsd(y)`
+A>  - C. `sqrt(25) / popsd(y)`
-  - D. `popsd(y)/sqrt(25)`
+A>  - D. `popsd(y)/sqrt(25)`
+A>
+A>
+A>

-12. In practice we do not know {$$}\sigma{/$$} (`popsd(y)`) which is why we can't use the CLT directly.
+A>12.
+In practice we do not know {$$}\sigma{/$$} (`popsd(y)`) which is why we can't use the CLT directly.
 This is because we see a sample and not the entire distribution.
 We also can't use `popsd(avgs)` because to construct avgs, we have to take 10,000 samples and this never practical.
 We usually just get 1.
 So instead we have to estimate `popsd(y)`.
 As described, what we use is the sample standard deviation.
 Set the seed at 1, using the `replicate` function, create 10,000 samples of 25 and now, instead of the sample average, keep the standard deviation.
 Look at the distribution of the sample standard deviations.
 It is a random variable.
 The real population SD is about 4.5.
 What proportion of the sample SDs are below 3.5 ?
+A>
+A>

-13. What the answer to question 12 reveals is that the denominator of the t-test is a random variable.
+A>13.
+What the answer to question 12 reveals is that the denominator of the t-test is a random variable.
 By decreasing the sample size, you can see how this variability can increase.
 It therefore adds variability.
 The smaller the sample size, the more variability is added.
 The normal distribution stops providing a useful approximation.
 When the distribution of the population values is approximately normal, as it is for the weights, the t-distribution provides a better approximation.
 We will see this later on.
 Here we will look at the difference between the t-distribution and normal.
 Use the function `qt` and `qnorm` to get the quantiles of `x=seq(0.0001,0.9999,len=300)`.
 Do this for degrees of freedom 3, 10, 30, and 100.
 Which of the following is true?
-  - A. The t-distribution and normal distribution are always the same.
+A>  - A. The t-distribution and normal distribution are always the same.
-  - B. The t-distribution has a higher average than the normal distribution.
+A>  - B. The t-distribution has a higher average than the normal distribution.
-  _ C. The t-distribution has larger tails up until 30 degrees of freedom, at which point it is practically the same as the normal distribution.
+A>  _ C. The t-distribution has larger tails up until 30 degrees of freedom, at which point it is practically the same as the normal distribution.
-  - D. The variance of the t-distribution grows as the degrees of freedom grow.
+A>  - D. The variance of the t-distribution grows as the degrees of freedom grow.
+A>
+A>
+A>
+A>
+A>
+A>